paneldata/soep-is/metadata/study.md

 ## Study info

-The research infrastructure SOEP at DIW Berlin established a longitudinal Innovation Sample (SOEP-IS) in 2011 for particularly innovative research projects.
-The SOEP-IS is primarily available for methodical and thematic research that involves too high a risk of non-response for the long-term SOEP study.

-SOEP-IS
-* is based on an evaluation conducted by the German Council of Science and Humanities.
-* is a longitudinal sample for particularly innovative survey methods and behavioral experiments.

-A two-step module of Governance is established to regulate topics and question modules: first, the SOEP survey management runs a basic methodological test to establish whether the size, format, and survey mode outlined in a proposal seem appropriate for implementation in the SOEP-IS.
-The SOEP Survey Committee then checks the content of proposals received and prioritizes these for selection purposes.
-Information about SOEP-IS in general and about the application process is published in: SOEP Innovation Sample (SOEP-IS) - Description, Structure and Documentation by David Richter and Jürgen Schupp (SOEPpaper 463).
+The SOEP group at DIW Berlin introduced the SOEP-IS panel for short-term experiments but also for long-term surveys that are not possible in the core SOEP—for instance, because they require instruments that are not yet well established or that deal with very specific research topics.
+In addition to Samples E and I from the core SOEP, which were started in 1998 and 2009, respectively, new samples were drawn in 2012, 2013, 2014 and 2016 to achieve the final number of 5,000 respondents.
+The annual interviews since 2011 have contained not only questions from the core SOEP but also innovative modules, which are selected in a peer-reviewed competition as of the 2013 survey year to identify the “best” research questions.
+Some of the many topics include earnings, employment, education, health and more.

 ## Method

-All samples of SOEP are multi-stage random samples that are regionally clustered.
-The respondents (households) are selected by random-walk.
+All samples of SOEP-IS are multi-stage random samples with regional clustering.
+In the past, households were selected by random-walk (since 2023: register-based sampling).
-The SOEP-IS is conducted using CAPI exclusively.
-In principle, an interviewer tries to obtain face-to-face interviews with all members of a given survey household aged 16 and over.
-Additionally, one person (head of household) is asked to complete a household questionnaire covering information on housing, housing costs, and different sources of income.
-This also includes some questions about children up to 16 years of age in the household (e.g., kindergarten attendance, elementary school attendance, etc.)
+Until 2020, data collection was exclusively conducted via CAPI (Computer Assisted Personal Interviewing).
+No data was collected in 2021.
+In 2022, infas shifted data collection to CATI (Computer Assisted Telephone Interviewing) and CAWI (Computer Assisted Web Interviewing) with CAPI only available by request or if the telephone number was missing.
+Generally, all household members of age 18 and older within a sampled household are asked to participate in the surveys.
+In addition, one household member (head of household / anchor person) is asked to complete a household questionnaire covering information on living conditions, housing costs, and different sources of income.
+This questionnaire also includes some questions about children in the household up to age 16 (until 2022) or 18 (since 2023), for example, their kindergarten or school attendance.

+## Data Collector
+* since 2022: infas - Institut für angewandte Sozialwissenschaft
+* until 2020: Kantar Public Deutschland GmbH

 ## Data access